-If Book value is negative, it means the company’s liabilities exceeds assets.
+If Book value is negative, it means company’s liabilities exceeds assets.
 Its also called shareholders equity or net assets of a company.

 To calculate Book value per share or BVPS, you need to divide shareholder’s equity by average number of common stocks.
 Shareholder’s equity can be obtained by subtracting company’s liabilities from its assets.